danawoodman/Google-Sketchup-Cutlister-Plugin/README.markdown

 The plugin exports these items in a variety of lists types and formats.

-You can choose from outputting an HTML page, a CSV file (for importing into programs like Microsoft Office and Apple iWork Numbers).
+You can choose from outputting an HTML page, a CSV file (for importing into programs like Microsoft Office and Apple iWork Numbers), printing labels (only Avery 5366 labels currently) and, eventually, other formats.
+If there is a format you are interested in using, please fork the [Github repository][Cutlister] or create a case on the [GitHub issue tracker][githubrepo] to add it in.
+There is no guarantee that I will get around to it, but if I think it is a good idea, I may end up doing it.

 This plugin was designed to be extendable, allowing you to add your own output formats, cut lists and renderers.
 This means you could generate custom cut lists for your own particular needs without changing anything in the current code (more on this below).